aled1027/data.knowportland.org/README.md

 # 7. query
 # Query with datasette as a tool:
-python query.py \
+python knowportland.py query \
-  --prompt "Which city councilors spoke in a meeting with id 17141131?"
+  --prompt "Which city councilors were in attendence in a meeting with id 17141131?
+The files table has a meeting_id column."

 # Query with RAG (direct to sqlite file, not datasette):
-python query.py \
-  --rag \
+python knowportland.py query --rag \
   --prompt "Which city councilors spoke in an embedding with id 17141131_chunk_006.txt?"
 ```